wasp-os/wasp-os/docs/install.rst

   your Android device and download
   `Gadgetbridge <https://f-droid.org/en/packages/nodomain.freeyourgadget.gadgetbridge/>`_
   for Android if you do not already have it.
-* Wake the device so that Infinitime is showing a watch face.
+* Wake the device so that InfiniTime is showing a watch face.
-* Connect to the *Infinitime* device usnig Gadgetbridge, tap on the "+" button on the bottom right of the screen to add a new device, *Infinitime* should be detected.
+* Connect to the *InfiniTime* device using Gadgetbridge, tap on the "+" button on the bottom right of the screen to add a new device, *InfiniTime* should be detected.
-* Tap on it and Gadgdetbridge will pair and connect to your device.
+* Tap on it and Gadgetbridge will pair and connect to your device.
 Use the file browser application and find and send ``reloader-mcuboot.zip`` to the device.
 * When the progress meter reaches 100% Gadgetbridge will disconnect and the watch will reboot.